 Currently, Vironika is working on compiling a poetry anthology chronicling her journey over the last few decades.
 She also plans to publish some novels and share her music—both of which she’s quietly been working on since her teen years.

 Apart from writing and reading, Vironika spends her days singing, playing guitar, doing yoga, exploring nature, going on adventures, and having long conversations.
 Thanks to housesitting and AirBnb, she is still a digital nomad.
-She travels with her partner, Jamie, and often visits Toronto, which she has paradoxically realized is her favourite place in the world.
+She often visits Toronto, which she has paradoxically realized is her favourite place in the world.